Compounding Pharmacy Defense

 - Investigative Process for Compounding Pharmacies

 When defending against government investigations of compounding pharmacies, we also draw upon more than 30 years of combined experience as former federal prosecutors.
 Partner Jeff Sloman formerly served as the United States Attorney for the Southern District of Florida, which has been labeled “ground zero” for Medicare fraud.
 Partner Ryan Stumphauzer is also a former federal prosecutor and served as the Health Care Fraud Coordinator for the Southern District of Florida, where he supervised Miami’s Medicare Fraud Strike Force.
 Together, Mr. Sloman and Mr. Stumphauzer have personally handled or supervised hundreds of health care fraud investigations, from grand jury investigation through jury trial and sentencing.
-As a result, we can offer unique insight regarding the government’s investigative priorities, techniques and strategies, as well as the most effective defenses and strategies for avoiding devastating government penalties.
+As a result, it is clear that a Miami healthcare lawyer at our firm can offer unique insight regarding the government’s investigative priorities, techniques and strategies, as well as the most effective defenses and strategies for avoiding devastating government penalties.

 The Department of Justice has publicly announced that it will vigorously and relentlessly investigate compounding pharmacies, and will pursue civil and criminal charges against pharmacy owners, pharmacists, marketers, telemedicine companies and others involved in the distribution of compounded pain creams, scar creams and other compounded formulations.
 Indeed, the government contends that the Department of Defense’s Tricare program was defrauded of more than $2 billion, primarily for compounded pain creams and scar creams.
 The government’s focus on compounding pharmacy prosecutions was further intensified when the Wall Street Journal, Fortune Magazine and the CBS Nightly News published a series of investigative reports and video exposé stories related to compounding pharmacy fraud.
 You can view some these stories below.